prikhi/pencil/docs/source/devguide/tutorial/collectionproperties.rst

         </Shape>
     </Shapes>

-Text content inside the <Property> tag of a stencil is the literal presentation of the initial value for that property.
-In this example you can notice that the content inside that tag is a <E></E> instead.
-This is the notation to imply that the initial value should be obtained by evaluation the 'expression' inside the <E> tag.
-To reference a specific collection property in side this expression, the $$ syntax is used.
+Text content inside the ``<Property>`` tag of a stencil is the literal presentation of the initial value for that property.
+In this example you will notice that the content inside that tag is a ``<E></E>`` instead.
+This is the notation to indicate that the initial value should be obtained by evaluating the 'expression' inside the ``<E>`` tag.
+To reference a specific collection property inside this expression, the ``$$`` syntax is used.